Currently Enrolling Trials

 Spravato (esketamine) nasal spray is a non-competitive N-methyl D-aspartate (NMDA) receptor antagonist.

-Spravato is specifically indicated for use, in conjunction with an oral antidepressant, for the treatment of treatment-resistant depression (TRD) in adults.
+- for use in conjunction with an oral antidepressant for the treatment of treatment-resistant depression (TRD) in adults.

-blood pressure increased
+- blood pressure increased

 The Spravato drug label comes with the following Black Box Warning: Risk for sedation and dissociation after administration.
 Monitor patients for at least two hours after administration. ● Potential for abuse and misuse.
 Consider the risks and benefits of prescribing Spravato prior to using in patients at higher risk of abuse.
 Monitor patients for signs and symptoms of abuse and misuse. ● Spravato is only available through a restricted program called the Spravato REMS. ● Increased risk of suicidal thoughts and behaviors in pediatric and young adult patients taking antidepressants.
 Closely monitor all antidepressant-treated patients for clinical worsening and emergence of suicidal thoughts and behaviors.
 Spravato is not approved for use in pediatric patients.